Société de l'assurance automobile du Québec

 Furthermore, your protective helmet should:

-• cover your entire head (full-face helmet) to offer the best protection against impacts, poor weather and wind
+• cover your entire head (full-face helmet) to offer the best protection against:

 • be perfectly adjusted yet comfortable:

-• it should not squeeze your head or forehead, and should be able to move only a few millimetres
+• it should not squeeze your head or forehead, but it should only be able to move a few millimetres

-• it should be well ventilated to allow proper airflow and prevent fogging up
+• it should be designed to allow proper airflow and prevent fogging up

-• ideally, be light coloured, have reflective or fluorescent patterns, etc.
+• be light- or brightly-coloured, have reflective or fluorescent patterns, etc.

 Do not buy a used helmet!